 The Pulte Family Charitable Foundation partners with organizations that share our vision for a more caring and compassionate world.

 Our Pulte Scholars are students and apprentices who emulate the entrepreneurial and giving spirit of Bill Pulte.
-The Foundation currently supports scholarships at the University of Notre Dame, Ferris State University, Academy of the Sacred Heart, South East Michigan Construction Academy and Industrial Arts Institute.
+The Foundation currently supports scholarships at the University of Notre Dame, Ferris State University, Academy of the Sacred Heart, Southeast Michigan Construction Academy, Industrial Arts Institute, and Mackinac Island Public Schools.

 University of Notre Dame

-Through the Pulte Institute for Global Development, the Integregation Lab (iLab), the Wilson Sheehan Lab for Economic Opportunities (LEO) and a variety of scholarships, the Pulte Family Charitable Foundation has combined forces with the University of Notre Dame in an effort to address global poverty and inequality through policy, practice and partnership.
+Through the Pulte Institute for Global Development, the Integration Lab (iLab), the Wilson Sheehan Lab for Economic Opportunities (LEO), and a variety of scholarships, the Pulte Family Charitable Foundation has combined forces with the University of Notre Dame in an effort to address global poverty and inequality through policy, practice and partnership.

 Ferris State University